edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist-?.md

 It does not matter where you look - what matters is that you are looking.
 Look now.

-God being in our looking, we have found it.
+God being in our looking, in our seeking a sense of reconciliation with the whole of our nature, we have found it.
-It's us.
+It's here, in this sense.

-Keep on looking.
+Never give this feeling up.